LinuxBeaver/Gimp_Layer_Effects_Text_Styler_Plugin_GEGL_Effects/README.md

 ## GEGL Effects CE by Beaver

-GEGL effects CE is a GEGL Gimp plugin that does layer effects/text styling in Gimp.
+GEGL effects CE is a GEGL Gimp plugin that does layer effects/text styling in GIMP.
 Allowing users to make all their favorite text styles.
 GEGL Effects CE ships with and requires three bonus filters, and two hidden operations.
 You will find that gegl:bevel, gegl:innerglow and gegl:glassovertext are more useful on their own as they have more options in stand alone.

 ## Instructions

 If you choose not to use prebuilt binaries.
 You must compile innerglow, glassovertext, zzstrokebevelimage,  bevel and gegleffectscontinual and put the .so/dll files in gegl-0.4/plug-ins.
-Then restart Gimp and go to Gimp's GEGL operations.
-You can effortlessly compile just by clicking on the sh file respectively for Windows (mysys2) or Linux
+Then restart GIMP and go to GIMP's GEGL operation menu.
+You can effortlessly compile just by clicking on the ./build_plugin(OSNAME).sh file respectively for Windows (mysys2) or Linux

 ## About GEGL Effects CE

-In the early days this was the experimental version of GEGL Effects before becoming the default.
-Now this is a stable version of GEGL Effects that can co-exist with a designated old version of GEGL Effects (that I recommend people ignore).
-Presets from said old GEGL Effects will not work with this version.
+In the early days this was the experimental version of GEGL Effects before becoming the default for normals.
+Now this is a stable non updating version of GEGL Effects that can co-exist with a designated old version of GEGL Effects and other versions Presets from said old GEGL Effects will not work with this version.
 You can find old stable here. https://github.com/LinuxBeaver/GEGL-Effects---Layer-Effects-in-Gimp-using-GEGL/tree/main

 Example of plugin working alongside a special legacy version of GEGL Effects as seen here.